GOP veterans of Clinton’s impeachment urge caution on Trump

 “There are really a lot more questions than there are answers,” McCollum said, adding that so far he sees “just a really weak case.”

-Democrats say they already have their “smoking gun,” having obtained the transcript of Trump’s call with Zelenskiy, and accuse Republicans of downplaying a clear-cut abuse of presidential power.
+Democrats say they already have their “smoking gun,” having obtained a rough transcript of Trump’s call with Zelenskiy, and they accuse Republicans of downplaying a clear-cut abuse of presidential power.

 Trump’s call was “certainly egregious conduct” because it was for personal gain, Hamilton said.